 Interim Supply Code

-Ofwat published a final version of the Interim Supply Code in March 2017.
+Ofwat published a final version of the Interim Supply Code in March 2017, which was updated in September 2020.

 Customer Protection Code of Practice

 Ofwat has a legal duty to make sure that eligible customers are protected in the new market.
-To help achieve this, we have published a Customer Protection Code of Practice (CPCoP) for market opening (see also [add link to where it is held]).
+To help achieve this, we have published a Customer Protection Code of Practice (CPCoP) for market opening.
 The CPCoP sets out the minimum standards that all retailers must comply with in their dealings with customers.
 It also sets out the minimum standards of behaviour that we expect from retailers at every step of the customer’s use of services (the ‘customer journey’).
 That includes:

 For further information on customer protection, please see our customer protection page.